-This User Manual describes the architecture and functionality of the CAN to 4 Analog Outputs Controller (CAN-4AOUT).
+This User Manual describes the architecture and functionality of the CAN, 4 Universal Outputs Controller, SAE J1939, Compact (CAN-4AOUT).
 It accepts power supply voltages from 9 to 60 VDC.
 All logical function blocks on the unit are inherently independent from one another but can be configured to interact with each other.
 All parameters are configurable using the Axiomatic Electronic Assistant.
 Figure 1 below shows the hardware features.
 The J1939 CAN network can operate at standard 250 and 500kbit/s and non-standard 667kbit/s and 1Mbit/s baud rates.
-The required baud rate is detected automatically upon connection to the CAN network.